migpimenta/kafka-by-example/chapter1/README.md

 ### Verification

-You've successfully completed Exercise 1 when you can:
+You've successfully completed Chapter 1 when you can:
 - ✅ Create topics with different partition counts and describe their configuration
 - ✅ Produce messages both with and without keys using the console producer
 - ✅ Consume messages from different starting points (beginning, latest, specific offset)